 Room for players of every level of ambition and accomplishment.

-One of the nice things about band music is that the ambitious players that like to practice etc. can be challenged by playing the 1st parts whilst those that just like to play and not practice that much or are beginners can enjoy the easier 2nd and 3rd parts and still contribute and enjoy the band experience.
+One of the nice things about band music is that the ambitious players that like to practice etc. can be challenged by playing the 1st parts or learning a solo whilst those that just like to play and not practice that much or are beginners can enjoy the easier 2nd and 3rd parts and still contribute and enjoy the band experience.

 The band has quite a few pieces for a solo instrument and band and I will also often feature a section of the band.
 If you want to do one of the harder solos get the music from me and when you think it's presentable play it for me.